patients

 Advanced Access means we prioritize certain concerns for appointments when we work with you to book your appointment.
 Concerns that require an assessment by a health care professional within the next 24-48 hours are prioritized for any available same day spots.

-Appointment reasons that are best addressed by your family physician and their team, or by the clinician of your choice, can be pre-booked for a later time (e.g. forms, mental health counselling, reviewing recent results, etc.).
-For these appointment bookings, calling after 10:30 am will reduce your wait time on our phones.
+Appointment reasons that are best addressed by your family physician and their team or by the clinician of your choice can be pre-booked for a later time (e.g. forms, mental health counselling, reviewing recent results, etc.).

-We hope that moving towards this new Advanced Access Booking System will ensure that all our patients get faster access to their doctor or other health care professional.
-Please see our open letter here: Open Letter to Patients – Stonechurch
+We hope that moving towards this new Advanced Access Booking System will ensure all our patients get faster access to their doctor or other health care professional.
+Please see our original open letter from January 3, 2022: Open Letter to Patients – Stonechurch (PDF)

 Our Family Medicine residents play an important role in your health care.